 First off, you need to consider the purpose.
 If you need a floor lamp to work as a functional light, you need to make sure it is bright enough—especially if you will use it as a primary light source.

 If that is the case, you need to consider the usual tasks you need the light for, such as reading, knitting, and more.
-You should place it in a corner where the light can bounce off the walls to illuminate a larger area.
-You can also use it for binge-watching your favorite shows.
-Not as a primary light source, but as something to set the mood.
+If your everyday activities require more focused light than more soft glow, consider task lamps.
+If you’re looking for one to illuminate large rooms, you should place your lamp in a corner where the light can bounce off the walls.
+You can also utilize your floor lamps for binge-watching your favorite shows – not as a primary light source, but as something to set the mood.

 If you will use it as a secondary light source for mood lighting, consider something with a dimmer switch.
 You can choose something based on its design; just make sure that the light is sufficient for its purpose.
-For accent lighting, you can always change the light bulb to a different color and use smart LED light bulbs that you can control with your phone by connecting it through WIFI.
+For accent lighting, you can always change the light bulb to a different color and use smart LED light bulbs that you can control with your phone by connecting it through Wi-Fi.
+Some floor lamps also offer adjustable height to light your space just right.

 The efficiency of the light depends on what bulb you are using.
 Usually, fluorescent bulbs provide a good amount of lighting efficiently.
 However, LEDs proved to be the most efficient lighting option for many, and they surely last longer than other bulb types.
 If you want the most efficiency, steer clear of using incandescent light bulbs.

-The floor lamp style may be a subtle detail, but it can affect your home's overall aesthetic.
+The floor lamp style may be a subtle detail, but it can affect your home’s overall aesthetic.
 If you are going for a contemporary look, make sure the style of the floor lamp fits the motif you are going for.
+For example, consider the more modern vibe created by arc floor lamps.
 The same goes if you are going for an industrial, classic, or rustic look.
+Think about the different looks that different floor lamps can bring to your space.